VitezslavStudnicka/bankid/README.md

-You can test endpoints in exchange-rates-api.http
+You can test endpoints in rest-api/exchange-rates-api.http

 or Alternatively: